anthonymartin/hardhat-secure-signer/README.md

 # hardhat-secure-signer

-A plugin for using password encrypted private keys and mnemonics
+A plugin for enhanced hardhat credential security 🔐

-## What
+## About

 This plugin adds a layer of security to your hardhat installation.
-It will allow you to store your private keys and mnemonics in a password encrypted file.
+When running a task, it will prompt you to enter one-time signer credentials or store your credentials in a password encrypted file.
-When running hardhat tasks that require a signer, a prompt will be displayed asking for the wallet to use and the password used to encrypt it.
 This means that you don't need to store your private keys or mnemonics unencrypted on your hard drive.

 ## Installation